oxsecurity/megalinter/docs/descriptors/python_pyright.md

   --warnings                         Use exit code of 1 if warnings are reported -w,--watch                         Continue to run and watch for changes
   -                                  Read files from stdin

+WARNING: there is a new pyright version available (v1.1.330 -> v1.1.330.post0).
+Please install the new version or set PYRIGHT_PYTHON_FORCE_VERSION to `latest`

 ```